-(a) By joining the NUJ, you join a democratic trade union and are expected to help strengthen the union and abide by its principles and practices.
+By joining the NUJ, you join a democratic trade union.
+The NUJ is run by its members, who have rights and responsibilities.
+Members are expected to work to help strengthen the NUJ in its work and to abide by the following principles and practices.

 The NUJ is a trade union founded on the principle that the pay and conditions of individuals at work are best improved by, collectively, improving the conditions of all.
 Because of this, members are expected:

 - to treat other members of the union and union staff, with consideration and respect and not to take actions which threaten their livelihood or working conditions

 - to defend the interests of other members of the union in the same way as they would defend their own interests.

 - Staff journalists and freelances together

 The NUJ has among its members both employees and self-employed members.
 Both groups share a common interest in promoting high standards of journalism and in defending security of work and the levels of pay offered in the industry.
 Members are expected: Staff reporters on regional newspapers may sell to other news organisations any stories that are generated exclusively by themselves and that have not been covered by freelances.

 - when commissioning from freelances, to try to ensure that payment rates offered are not lower than NUJ recommended minimum rates, that payment is made promptly after receipt of copy, and that freelance members are able to negotiate as appropriate for the retention of copyright and moral rights

 - when commissioning from freelances, to familiarise themselves with any current detailed advice issued by the NUJ

 - to cooperate with other members in order to improve rates of pay and strengthen the rights enjoyed generally by freelances in the industry.
 Further, staff members are expected not to undertake freelance work outside their regular employment ('moonlighting') if this directly deprives a freelance or unemployed member of work.
 Freelance members are expected to support staff members taking industrial action by not undertaking work that would undermine the strength of that industrial action.